-Comment of the Board of Directors on Internal Control
+2. Comment of the Board of Directors on Internal Control

-The Board of Directors held the Meeting No. 4/2017 on 8 November 2017 consisted of the members of the Audit Committee, to comment on the assessment of the adequacy and the adequacy of the internal control systems of the Company.
-In 2017, the Company and its Subsidiary have reviewed the assessment of the adequacy of the internal control system based on "The assessment of the adequacy of the internal control system" of the Securities and Exchange Commission (SEC).
+The Board of Directors held the Meeting No. 5/2018 on 7 November 2018 consisted of the members of the Audit Committee, to comment on the assessment of the adequacy and the adequacy of the internal control systems of the Company.
+In 2018, the Company and its Subsidiary have reviewed the assessment of the adequacy of the internal control system based on "The assessment of the adequacy of the internal control system" of the Securities and Exchange Commission (SEC).
 From a review of internal controls and audit recommendations which focused on monitoring the efficiency and effectiveness continuously, there was requesting information from the executive management and approved the evaluation which prepare by the management and approved by the Audit Committee.
-From the assessment of the internal control system, 5 elements 17 principles from the internal control, Risk Assessment, Operational Control, Information Systems & Data Communications and Monitoring System, concluded that no significant defects on the internal control systems of the Company and its subsidiary.
+From the assessment of the internal control system, 5 elements 17 principles from the internal control of the Stock Exchange of Thailand which based on the COSO; Organization Control, Risk Assessment, Operational Control, Information Systems & Data Communications and Monitoring System, concluded that no significant defects on the internal control systems of the Company and its subsidiary.